Digital media player: Overview

 Media players are often designed for compactness and affordability, and tend to have small or non-existent hardware displays other than simple LED lights to indicate whether the device is powered on.
-Interface navigation on the television is usually done with an infrared remote control, while more-advanced digital media players come with high-performance remote controls which allow control of the interface using integrated touch sensors.
-Some remotes also include accelerometers for air mouse features which allow basic motion gaming.
+Interface navigation on the television is usually done with an infrared remote control, while more advanced digital media players come with high-performance remote controls that allow control of the interface using integrated touch sensors.
+Some remotes also include accelerometers for air mouse features, which allow basic motion gaming.
 Most digital media player devices are unable to play physical audio or video media directly, and instead require a user to convert these media into playable digital files using a separate computer and software.
 They are also usually incapable of recording audio or video.
 In the 2010s, it is also common to find digital media player functionality integrated into other consumer-electronics appliances, such as DVD players, set-top boxes, smart TVs, or even video game consoles.

 Terminology

-Digital media players are also commonly referred to as a "digital media extender", "digital media streamer", "digital media hub", "digital media adapter", or "digital media receiver" (which should not be confused with AV Receiver that are also called Digital Media Renderer).
+Digital media players are also commonly referred to as a digital media extender, digital media streamer, digital media hub, digital media adapter, or digital media receiver (which should not be confused with AV receiver).

 Digital media player manufacturers use a variety of names to describe their devices.
 Some more commonly used alternative names include: